 In New Zealand, the application of the FMCA differs depending on whether the offer of financial products is made to a wholesale or retail investor.
+The different legislative requirements for wholesale and retail investors in respect of offers of managed investment products are summarised in the table below.

-A person is a wholesale investor if the person:

-- is an investment business (for example, a business which provides financial services); - is involved in investment activity with a value of over \$1 million in the previous two years; - has net assets exceeding \$5 million as at the end of the two most recently completed financial years; - is a Government agency; - invests more than \$750,000; or - can demonstrate that they have requisite experience in dealing in financial products.

-A retail investor is any investor who is not a wholesale investor.
+Category Retail investor Wholesale investor Definition Any investor who is not a wholesale investor.
+An investor who meets any of the following criteria: is an investment business; is involved in investment activity with a value of over \$1 million in the previous two years; has net assets exceeding \$5 million as at the end of the two most recently completed financial years; is a government agency; invests more than \$750,000; or has certified that they have requisite experience in dealing in financial products.
+Disclosure requirements Disclosure under Part 3 of the FMCA is required, including: preparing and lodging a product disclosure statement; and maintaining a register entry of other material information on an online register maintained by the Registrar of Financial Service Providers.
+Disclosure under Part 3 of the FMCA is not required, however, there may be a requirement to include a warning statement in every document provided to the investor that contains the key terms of the offer of the financial products, depending on the category of wholesale investor.

-If an interest in a managed investment scheme is offered to a retail investor, it will constitute a "regulated offer" and must comply with the disclosure requirements in Part 3 and Part 4 of the FMCA, including:

-- preparing and lodging a product disclosure statement, which has heavily prescribed form and content requirements; - preparing and lodging a statement of investment policy and objectives, which must set out the investment governance, management framework, philosophy, strategies, and objectives of the managed investment scheme and its investment funds or portfolios; and - maintaining a register entry of other material information on an online register maintained by the Registrar of Financial Service Providers.

-In addition to the above disclosure requirements, if the managed investment scheme is offered to retail investors in New Zealand, the managed investment scheme must have a manager and an independent supervisor, who must both be licensed by the FMA.
-The scheme must also have a governing document which contains certain minimum content requirements set out in the FMCA, and there are ongoing compliance requirements, including custodianship requirements, reporting on limit breaks, pricing errors and related party transactions, financial reporting requirements and member reporting requirements (including an annual report).

-If the managed investment scheme is only offered to wholesale investors in New Zealand, the governance and disclosure requirements set out above will not apply.
-Depending on the category of wholesale investor, there may be a requirement to include a warning statement in every document provided to the investor that contains the key terms of the offer of the financial products.
-In addition, the "fair dealing" provisions in the FMCA will also apply, which prohibit misleading or deceptive conduct, and the making of false, misleading or unsubstantiated representations, in relation to any dealing in financial products.
+Category Retail investor Wholesale investor Governance requirements Part 4 of the FMCA applies, which includes: having a manager and an independent supervisor, who must both be licensed by the FMA; having a governing document which contains certain minimum content requirements set out in the FMCA; and preparing and lodging a statement of investment policy and objectives.
+Part 4 of the FMCA does not apply to managed investment schemes that only make offers of managed investment products to wholesale investors.
+Ongoing compliance Ongoing obligations under the FMCA apply, including custodianship requirements, reporting on limit breaks, pricing errors and related party transactions, financial reporting requirements and member reporting requirements (including an annual report).
+In addition, the "fair dealing" provisions in Part 2 of the FMCA will apply, which prohibit misleading or deceptive conduct, and the making of false, misleading or unsubstantiated representations, in relation to any dealing in financial products.
+No ongoing reporting requirements, but the "fair dealing" provisions in Part 2 of the FMCA will still apply.